Bin lorry worker death was accidental

 Daventry bin lorry worker's death was accidental

-The death of a refuse collector killed by his own bin lorry was accidental, an inquest has concluded.
+The death of a refuse collector killed under his own bin lorry was accidental, an inquest has concluded.

-Kane Beard, 22, from Daventry, was part of a four-person crew working in Ashby Road in the town when it happened at about 09:45 on 8 April 2016.
+Kane Beard, 22, from Daventry, was part of a four-person crew working in Ashby Road in the town when he died at about 09:45 on 8 April 2016.

 A jury at Northampton County Hall heard he "tripped or fell under the lorry" and died from head injuries.